subvisual/dictator/README.md

 ## Installation

-First, you need to add PROJECT_NAME to your list of dependencies on mix.exs:
+First, you need to add `:dictator` to your list of dependencies on your `mix.exs`:

 ```elixir
 def deps do